kazu-yamamoto/unit-test-example/markdown/en/tutorial.md

     -- *** Exception: divide by zero

 For more information,
-please refer to the manual of doctest.
+please refer to the doctest manual.
+AZ: might be worthwhile to make 'doctest manual' above a link.

 You can create an HTML manual under the "dist" directory with the following command:

     % cabal haddock --hyperlink-source

-Here is an example of image of a manual:
+Here is an image of an example manual:

 ![An example of manual](https://raw.github.com/kazu-yamamoto/unit-test-example/master/markdown/img/haddock.png)

-Let's run test with the "doctest" command:
+Let's run the tests with the "doctest" command:

     % doctest Codec/Base64.hs
     Examples: 2  Tried: 2  Errors: 0  Failures: 0

-If you don't install doctest yet, please execute the following command:
+If you haven't installed doctest yet, please execute the following command:

     % cabal install --enable-test --only-dependencies

-With this command,
-you can install necessary libraries and commands without installing the current package.
+This command will install the necessary libraries and commands without installing the current package.

 ##hspec

-The behaviors not to show the users of your library should be written with hspec.
+The behaviors documenting functionality rather than usage of your library should be written with hspec.
-Basically, one test file should be prepared for earch module.
+Basically, one test file should be prepared for each module.
 For instance, "Base64Spec.hs" is created for "Base64.hs".

 It is important to note that
 test files should be placed
-in the different directory from that of source files.
+in a different directory from that of source files.
-If you obey this rule,
+If you follow this rule,
-you can specify your library as a dependency of test suite in a Cabal file, which is described later.
+you can specify your library as a dependency of the test suite in a Cabal file, which is described later.

-If you don't understand what this means, please remember one rule: making the "test" directory and all test files are placed there.
+If you don't understand what this means, please remember one rule:
+Making a "test" directory and
+place all test files there.

 The following is an example of "test/Base64Spec":